PatrickBaus/SCAN2000_STM32_Firmware/README.md

 Debugging
 -------------------
-If you want the read back, what the MCU is doing hook up a TTL to USB converter to the TX and GND pins.
+If you want the read back what the MCU is doing, hook up a TTL to USB converter to the TX and GND pins.
 I use a [Waveshare Industrial USB TO TTL Converter](https://www.waveshare.com/usb-to-ttl.htm), but any of the cheap Ebay FT232 modules works.
 The parameters are 115200 baud, 8 bits, no parity, 1 stop bit.

 To configure a Linux tty, type the following commands.
 Do make sure to change the tty to your tty.
 This example uses */dev/ttyUSB5*.